ikbal-hussain/jgs-tex-fab/README.md

+### A full-stack project comprising a backend service for managing orders and a frontend application for displaying large datasets efficiently using a virtual scrolling table.

-﻿# Backend for Orders Project
+﻿# Backend for the project

 This is the backend service for the Orders Project, responsible for handling data storage, APIs, and business logic.